bombs-kim/pythonp/README.md

 * Both python2 and python3 are supported.

-* Refer to python officials docs to learn useful string manipulating functions
+* Refer to python official docs to learn useful string manipulating functions https://docs.python.org/3/library/string.html
-https://docs.python.org/3/library/string.html

 * It is a good idea to use generator expressions or list comprehensions